The Sassafras River

 Above the Water

 Location.
 39° 22.762′ N, 75° 56.254′ W. Marker is in Earleville, Maryland, in Cecil County.
 Marker is on Mount Harmon Road.
+The marker is on the grounds of the Mount Harmon Plantation.
 Touch for map.
-The marker is on the grounds of the Mount Harmon Plantation.
 Marker is in this post office area: Earleville MD 21919, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 18, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 169 times since then and 13 times this year.
-Photos: 1, 2. submitted on November 18, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on September 28, 2020.
+It was originally submitted on November 18, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 314 times since then and 18 times this year.
+Last updated on September 28, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1, 2. submitted on November 18, 2015, by Don Morfe of Baltimore, Maryland.
+3. submitted on October 13, 2019, by Bill Coughlin of Woodland Park, New Jersey. • Bill Pfingsten was the editor who published this page.